dfds/platform-apps/README.md

 ## Development practices

 - Test on main branch (or feature branch) in your sandbox.
-- Merge to main if you had a feature branch.
+- Raise a Pull Request to main branch if you had a feature branch.
 - Create a tag and release from main branch using semantic versioning, like v1.2.3
-- Test release in QA
+- Test release in QA.
-- If successful in QA, deploy to staging
+- If successful in QA, deploy to staging.
-- If successful in staging, deploy to prod
+- If successful in staging, deploy to prod.
-- If successful in prod, deploy to standby
+- If successful in prod, deploy to standby.
-- If any step is unsuccessful, repeat the process
+- If any step is unsuccessful, repeat the process.

 ![GIt workflow](./platform-apps-git.drawio.png "Git workflow")

 Look at [RELEASE.md](RELEASE.md) for the full process flow and timeline.

-### Automatic release promotion

-- All major, minor and patch versions will be automatically available in QA.
-- All minor and patch versions will be automatically available in staging.
-- All patch versions will be automatically available in prod and standby.

 ## Usage